yujianing0210/virus_war/README.md

 Feb 22

-- version_2.1: debugging of version_2.0 (remove Websocket and Arduino input)
+- version_2.1: debugging of version_2.0 (remove Websocket and Arduino input) xxx

+Feb 25

+- version_2.2: copy from 2.1 --> random positions of the two players